StankDawg: DocDroppers

-The DocDroppers project is a community project to create a centralized place to store hacking articles and information while still maintaining some formatting and readability.
+The DocDroppers project was a community project to create a centralized place to store hacking articles and information while still maintaining some formatting and readability.
 Old ascii text files existed scattered across the internet but they come and go quickly and are difficult to find.
 They are usually formatted with the very basics and sometimes difficult to read.
 DocDroppers allows users to submit articles to a centralized place where they can be searchable, easily maintained, and easy to read and reference.

 Recently, this project has grown to include encyclopedia style entries on many hacking topics after many were deleted from sites such as Wikipedia.
 This has caused DocDroppers to include a section on hacker history and culture among its content.